RosieSB/Analysis-Notes/MAS2004-9Sem2Notes/_build/html/_sources/2LoF.md

 In the same setting as {prf:ref}`functionlimit`, we say that a function $f:X \rightarrow \mathbb{R}$ *diverges* at $x=a$ if $\lim_{x\rightarrow a} f(x)$ does not exist.

-With general divergence of functions, there is no particular reason to expect divergence to look a particular away.
+With general divergence of functions, there is no particular reason to expect divergence to look a particular way.
 However, there are a few cases of "well-behaved" divergence that occur often enough to need names.

 ### Divergence to infinity